KirbyPaint/NationalParksAPI.Solution/README.md

 POST: http://localhost:5000/api/parks/`StateId`/add
   Where `StateId` is the numerical value for the State this Park belongs in (starting at 1, default max of 50, one per state)

-Empty Structure for posting to state:
+Structure for posting to Parks:
-  Note: StateId parameter is omitted due to the value being inserted through the route.
-DO NOT add this back in or it may affect the overall file structure
+  Note: DO NOT add "missing" StateId or ParkId information in the request or it may affect the overall file structure
 ```
 Example:
 {